Walter L. Cole: Politics

 All of whom were signatories to the Proclamation of the Irish Republic and all of whom were executed the following May, as leaders of the Easter Rising.

 Cole is also documented as having hosted provisional Dáil meetings at his home, the assembly having been driven underground in September 1919.
 He was arrested by the military at his home at No. 3 Mountjoy Square in 1920.

-After the Anglo-Irish Treaty and the foundation of the Irish Free State, he was elected a pro-Treaty Sinn Féin Teachta Dála (TD) to the 3rd Dáil Éireann for Cavan constituency at the 1922 general election.
-The "Pro-Treaty" prefix relates to his position in the Irish Civil War.
-He and Seán Milroy stood alongside Arthur Griffith with one other opponent, Patrick Baxter of the Farmers' Party and three seats available.
-Cole stood again in Cavan as a Cumann na nGaedheal candidate at the following 1923 general election but was not elected.
+Cole supported the Anglo-Irish Treaty and was elected to the 3rd Dáil as a pro-Treaty Sinn Féin TD for Cavan constituency at the 1922 general election.
+He was elected alongside party colleagues Seán Milroy and Arthur Griffith.
+Cole was defeated at the 1923 general election when standing as a Cumann na nGaedheal candidate.

-Cole unsuccessfully ran for election to Seanad Éireann in 1925.
+Cole unsuccessfully contested the 1925 Seanad election.
 He was later a commissioner for Mountjoy Square.